Go to main nav Go to content Go to footer

 Jean-Pierre Bouchard

-I think my profile corresponds to a typical case of condominium ownership.
-About ten years ago, I saw the end of a career of over 30 years in the public service field.
-The suburban house had become too big.
-Interest in maintaining a property and the obligations of maintaining the lawn and clearing the yard had disappeared.
-And there was a desire to simply put the key in the lock and travel without worrying about the house.
-In short, the ideal candidate to become a condominium owner.
+I think that my profile corresponds to a typical case of a condo owner.
+About ten years ago, I saw the end of a 30-year career in the public service on the horizon.
+The house in the suburbs had become too big.
+There was no longer any interest in property maintenance, lawn care or yard shovelling.
+And there was the desire to simply put the key in the lock and travel without having to worry about the house.
+In short, the ideal candidate for condo ownership.

-Over time, I found myself on the board of directors of my syndicate.
-And, following my syndicate's desire to switch to self-management mode, and since retirement gave me enough availability, I became the manager of my syndicate.
-It was really at this point that I understood the complexity of managing a syndicate.
-So I went in search of information on a variety of topics, from the declaration of co-ownership, through voting rights, insurance and building regulations to the obligations of administrators.
-It was at this point that I discovered the RGCQ.
+Over time, I found myself on the board of directors of my union.
+And, following my syndicate's desire to go into self-management mode, and since retirement gave me quite a lot of time on my hands, I became the manager of my syndicate.
+It was at this point that I really understood the complexity of managing a union.
+So I set off in search of information on a variety of subjects, from the declaration of co-ownership, to voting rights, insurance and building by-laws, to the obligations of administrators.
+That's when I discovered the RGCQ.

-Training sessions on a variety of topics provided answers to many of my questions.
-This forum also allowed me to meet other managers and administrators of condominium syndicates.
-Considering the enormous work done by the RGCQ, I then decided to get involved in the board of directors of the RGCQ.
+The training sessions on a host of subjects answered many of my questions.
+The forum also enabled me to meet other condominium managers and administrators.
+Considering the enormous amount of work done by the RGCQ, I decided to get involved with the RGCQ Board of Directors.
 And the challenges are great.

-In Outaouais, the number of condominiums has developed at a sustained pace for the past 15 years.
-A significant number of civil servants have become or will soon become new retirees.
-In addition, the price of buildings being much cheaper than in our neighbor, Ottawa, many Ontarians have come to settle on the Quebec side of the river.
-In most cases, those who acquire a condominium for the first time have little knowledge of how a condominium works.
-In addition, the laws governing condominiums in Ontario differ greatly from the provisions of the Civil Code of Quebec.
-In both cases, there is often a lack of knowledge of the rules governing the operation of syndicates in Quebec.
-Our goal is therefore to make the RGCQ known and to benefit as many syndicate administrators as possible.
+In the Outaouais region, the number of condominiums has grown at a steady pace over the past 15 years.
+A significant number of civil servants have become or will soon become retirees.
+What's more, with real estate prices much lower than in neighboring Ottawa, many Ontarians have moved to the Quebec side of the river.
+In most cases, first-time condominium buyers have little knowledge of how condominiums work.
+What's more, the laws governing condominiums in Ontario differ greatly from the provisions of the Quebec Civil Code.
+In both cases, this often results in a lack of knowledge of the rules governing the operation of syndicates of co-ownership in Quebec.
+Our goal is to make the RGCQ known to as many syndicate administrators as possible.

-If you are already a member, I invite you to continue participating in our training sessions to stay up to date.
-If you are not a member, come discover the advantages of being better informed about the management of a condominium.
+If you are already a member, I invite you to continue attending our training sessions to keep up to date.
+If you're not a member, come and discover the advantages of being better informed about condominium management.

 Board of directors